Organising a hen party can often drive many to distraction, but by following these simple steps you should guarantee a fabulous day to remember!

 1) Ask the bride to make a list of the people she wants there, remember to include (or exclude) friends, family and work colleagues too.
 Show the bride the list and make sure everyone on the list gets on with each other.

 2) Even though you still want to surprise the bride, make sure you have a rough idea of what she would like to do.
-For example, does she want to want to do an activity like archery, rock climbing, does she want pampering or does she want a wild party?
+For example, does she want to do an activity like archery, rock climbing, does she want pampering or does she want a wild party?
 Maybe she wants all 3.
 You don’t have to spoil the surprise completely but at least get an idea of what she would like to do.

 Above, clockwise from the top-left: DesignaVenture | BookaSpa.com | Voltaire Champagne Bar